priyaunni/event-notifications/en-about.md

 ### Centralized alert routing
 {: #en-features-routing}
-From a single dashboard, route event notifications from {{site.data.keyword.compliance_long}} (SCC), {{site.data.keyword.secrets-manager_full_notm}}, or {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.prf_hubshort}} to relevant stakeholders.
+From a single dashboard, route event notifications from {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.prf_hubshort}} to relevant stakeholders.
 Filter alerts by severity and choose a communication channel that is most appropriate, SMS for immediate priority and email for a secondary level of urgency.

 ### Filtered source events
 {: #en-features-filter}